JONSASSE/432-2018/quizzes/quiz1/README.md

 This is the page where you will find some supplemental materials for Quiz 1.

 The [link to actually take the Quiz is here](https://goo.gl/forms/eeckOVxyggvWYAN12).
-It will go live shortly after class 14 concludes.
+It is live now.
+The deadline is NOON on Monday March 5.

 ## Data Sets (you will likely need to download and analyze all of these)